stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 export default Counter;
 ```

-This is fabulous and notice that I don't have to import `useEffect` in my functional component, because the Hook that I imported from the npm package has that import, so if I don't need to `useEffect` in my functional component because the `useDocumentTitle` Hook does it for me, I can omit that and write less code.
-I hope this illustrates and you see the power in using and creating custom React Hooks.
+This is fabulous, but I also want you to notice that I don't have to import `useEffect` in my functional component now, because the Hook that I imported from the npm package takes care of that, so if I don't need to `useEffect` in my functional component because the `useDocumentTitle` Hook does it for me, I can omit that import.
+I hope this illustrates well the very basics of creating a custom React Hook and that you see the power even with such a simple example.

 Here are the two StackBlitz examples side by side if you want to fork them and play around!

 1. [Extract a Custom Hook from Existing Code](https://stackblitz.com/edit/react-custom-hook?file=Counter.js)
 2. [Import a Hook From NPM or Co-located File](https://stackblitz.com/edit/react-custom-hook-npm?file=Counter.js)

+Big thanks to [Amit Solanki](https://github.com/iamsolankiamit) who made this [document title Hook](https://github.com/rehooks/document-title) available as an npm package as well as [Adam Rackis](https://twitter.com/AdamRackis) for contributing such a profound outlook on Hooks in a brilliant tweet that inspired me to write about the subject.
+The developer community has embraced Hooks and that cannot always be said about new features of a framework when they first are released. i want to also thank the React Team for the way they take their time with these features and ensure they get ample feedback from the community as well as take a gradual adoption strategy for rolling this amazing and revolutionary stuff out!

-Big thanks to [Amit Solanki](https://github.com/iamsolankiamit) who made this [document title Hook](https://github.com/rehooks/document-title) available as an npm package.
-It's a great and simple example of how to create a React Hook at the most basic level and I couldn't think of a better first Hook to introduce you to in order to get you thinking about creating your own custom Hooks!
-The easiest way to discover new React Hooks that you can either copy and paste into your code or npm install is to visit these GitHub related links:
+This demo is the most simple example I could think of to illustrate how to create a React Hook and I couldn't think of a better first Hook to introduce you to in order to get you thinking about creating your own custom Hooks!
+The easiest way to discover more React Hooks that you can either copy and paste into your code or npm install is to visit these GitHub related links:

 [Copy Paste Popular React Hooks](https://reacthooks.surge.sh/)
 [Awesome React Hooks](https://github.com/rehooks/awesome-react-hooks)